jiegec/ctf-writeups/2025-09-22-holmes-ctf-2025/the-watchmans-residue.md

     3. offset 12-16: focus time in ms
     4. offset 60-68: last run timestamp

-Here to focus time is `bd,1f,00,00`, which is `0x1fbd`(8125).
+Here the focus time is `bd,1f,00,00`, which is `0x1fbd`(8125).
 So the accurate answer should be 8125, but somehow the tool truncated the low part.

 ## Question #12